JaiFred/Quote-Giver-phase-1-Project/README.md

  - User SUBMITs search input field and is given extensive list of results
 ##Advanced Deliverables
  - Socrates is Submit button
  - Default is Mario
  - Not available is Megamind "No Images?"

- ##User Story: Eyes
+ ##features
  - Blurred bg image conjuring knowledge/wisdom
  - Title of app across the top
  - Floating square for user interaction
  - Top for “Search” submission
  - Click event for dropdown of available authors
  - Right side of screen has Author Image